-IoT technology attempts to offer solutions that improve the supply chain as it uses a wide variety of sensors, some of them with very high precision measurements and machine learning algorithms for Big Data analysis.
+IoT and AI technology attempts to offer solutions that improve the supply chain as it uses a wide variety of sensors, some of them with very high precision measurements and machine learning algorithms for Big Data analysis.

 These sensors record temperature and humidity fluctuations, which are very much likely to pose serious threats to the stored crops.
 The accuracy of prediction increases with measurements of oxygen and carbon dioxide concentrations.
-In addition, a phosphine sensor facilitates safe use of insect pesticides in the silo and makes sure that the insect elimination is in a good way.
+In addition, a phosphine sensor facilitates the safe use of insect pesticides in the silo and makes sure that the insect elimination is in a good way.
 Exactly the same sensors systems are able to monitor the crops during transportation, covering all the links starting with harvesting till delivering the product to the manufacturer or the retailer’s premises.

-After the sensors have finished their job, machine learning algorithms, take over analysis on data and then predict dangers and consult the auditor to prevent product deterioration or to accelerate the process of sending it to the market shelves in perfect condition.
+After the sensors have finished their job, machine learning algorithms, take over-analysis on data and then predict dangers and consult the auditor to prevent product deterioration or to accelerate the process of sending it to the market shelves in perfect condition.

 The Fastcomm Advantage